Would you like to save some money? I know I do... I am constantly looking for ways to save some money on art supplies. Today is no different!

 Watch the following video from Creative Cat to see how she prepares the previous modeling paste recipe and each of the next 3 recipes mentioned below.
 See how they compare to each other.

-Even though I like other recipes better than this one, this diy texture paste with baking soda is still a very good recipe that leaves a nicely raised texture.
+Even though I like other recipes better than this one, this diy modeling paste with baking soda is still a very good recipe that leaves a nicely raised texture.

 The only thing I don't like about it is that it has a grainy feeling to it.
 But I really like that this recipe is inexpensive and uses readily available ingredients.